abinaya2006/File-Organiser/README.md

-# Linux File Organizer
+# Linux File Organiser

-A Bash-based file organization utility for Linux and WSL environments that automatically categorizes files into structured directories based on file extensions.
+A Bash-based file organisation utility for Linux and WSL environments that automatically categorizes files into structured directories based on file extensions.

 ---